silic0nalph4/nova-secura-10/readme.md

 - If you've set your server's hostname to `nova-secura.local` and set up ZeroConf networking, you should get a response to `ping nova-secura.local` from your workstation.
 If you haven't set this up, use an IP address for the server that you can route to instead.
 - Navigate to http://nova-secura.local in a web browser - you should see the MyACC install page.
-- Follow the instal wizard.
+- Follow the install wizard.
 The path to your TFS install is `/srv` - once MyACC has loaded your config file everything else should be straightforward.
 - You'll want to use client version `10.98` when prompted.
 I'm not sure how much of a difference it makes if the links on the website are wrong, but that's the latest protocol version that TFS supports.
 - When you reach the last page of the wizard, it's time to apply any custom MyACC config you want: